What is the mix of presentation versus interaction at your meetings? What should it be?

 “I will provide structure, but I don’t want to be too prescriptive or we won’t learn anything.
 For example, if there is disagreement about which tools will be best to use for the project, that is a message everybody should know about Web 2.0 tools.
 There are so many, it is difficult to obtain agreement regarding which to use, and that impacts the productivity of organizations.
 At this point, I’m looking for feedback because I am clearly taking a risk.”

-I told Joel that I loved the idea of using a case study format for the session, and suggested he add a little more detail (about the IT operations at the school) to his case study.
+I told Joel that I loved the idea of using a case study format for the session.
+I suggested he add a little more detail (about the IT operations at the school) to his case study.
 Here are the final case study materials that attendees received.
-They were posted on the conference wiki several days before the session took place.
+We posted them on the conference wiki several days before the session took place.
 You may want to check out the link before reading further.

 Setting the stage

 As we listened in the school theater, Joel spent ten minutes introducing the case study materials.
-He gave us a list of tools, including a blog already set up on Cover It Live—projected on a large screen in front of us—and told us we had to collaboratively create a one page report of recommendations on how to cut a (fictitious) $1,000,000 school information technology annual budget by 50%.
+He gave us a list of tools, including a blog already set up on Cover It Live, projected on a large screen.
+Joel told us we had to collaboratively create a one-page report of recommendations on how to cut a (fictitious) $1,000,000 school information technology annual budget by 50%.

-Oh, and we couldn’t talk to each other face to face!
-All communication had to be done online.
+Oh, and we couldn’t talk to each other face-to-face!
+We could only communicate online.

 Normally, a project of this type would take an experienced IT staff days to complete, requiring extensive discussion of every facet of the organization’s infrastructure, personnel, services, and budget.